 sabotage of another student’s work so that they cannot complete an academic activity successfully, including hindering another student’s access to academic materials

 facilitation of another’s academic dishonesty, such as by helping another student obtain materials for plagiarism or cheating, giving materials to another student without the instructor’s permission

 violation of research or professional ethical codes, including but not limited to misuse of grant funds, mis-performing or poorly performing duties as a teaching assistant or graduate student, misreporting data used in research, etc.

 illegal or inappropriate activity committed as a part of academic dishonesty, such as theft, fraud, forging, use of ill-gotten materials, selling or distributing stolen course materials, falsifying university grades or forms

 Allegations of an academic integrity violation involving a GSAS student shall be reported in writing by the complainant (e.g., faculty member, course instructor) to the student.
 The details of the allegations should be specific and clearly described.

 Following this initial communication, the student and complainant shall arrange to meet in a timely manner to discuss the allegations.
 Within ten (10) business days following this meeting, the complainant will make a determination as to whether an academic integrity violation occurred and will notify the student in writing of the bases for her/his determination.
 If the complainant’s allegations are disconfirmed, no further action will be taken, and the matter will be deemed closed.

-If the complainant’s allegations are confirmed, s/he shall:
+If the complainant’s allegations are confirmed, they shall:

 In cases where the Department Chair, Program Director, or Faculty Reviewer’s determination supports the student’s appeal: